ROCm/rccl/README.md

 pip3 install -r sphinx/requirements.txt
 python3 -m sphinx -T -E -b html -d _build/doctrees -D language=en . _build/html
 ```

-### Improving performance on MI300 when using less than 8 GPUs

-On a system with 8\*MI300X GPUs, each pair of GPUs are connected with dedicated XGMI links in a fully-connected topology.
-So, for collective operations, one can achieve good performance when all 8 GPUs (and all XGMI links) are used.
-When using less than 8 GPUs, one can only achieve a fraction of the potential bandwidth on the system.

-But, if your workload warrants using less than 8 MI300 GPUs on a system, you can set the run-time variable `NCCL_MIN_NCHANNELS` to increase the number of channels.\
-E.g.: `export NCCL_MIN_NCHANNELS=32`

-Increasing the number of channels can be beneficial to performance, but it also increases GPU utilization for collective operations.

-Additionally, we have pre-defined higher number of channels when using only 2 GPUs or 4 GPUs on a 8\*MI300 system.
-Here, RCCL will use **32 channels** for the 2 MI300 GPUs scenario and **24 channels** for the 4 MI300 GPUs scenario.

 ## Copyright